cortexlabs/cortex/README.md

 <br>

 **Machine learning infrastructure for developers: build machine learning applications faster.**

 Cortex is an open-source platform for building, deploying, and managing machine learning applications in production.
-It is designed for any developer who wants to build machine learning powered services.
+It is designed for any developer who wants to build machine learning powered services without getting bogged down in DevOps and infrastructure challenges like configuring data pipelines, continuous deployment, and dependency management.

 Cortex is actively maintained by Cortex Labs.
 We're a venture-backed team of infrastructure engineers and [we're hiring](https://angel.co/cortex-labs-inc/jobs).